ChavisManzoniLab/MAS/docs/model.rst

 | It is highly recommended to follow the next step to not mess up the pipeline

-| Install the DeepLabCut Gui and create a new maDeepLabCut project
+| Install the DeepLabCut GUI and create a new maDeepLabCut project

 .. note::
-   Installing the DeepLabCut Gui in another environnement might be a good idea to avoid conflict
+   Installing the DeepLabCut GUI in another environnement might be a good idea to avoid conflict

 .. _code_directive: